tommyrot/superseriousstats/README.md

 Install the latest version of SQLite3 along with both PHP cli and PHP fpm-fcgi version 7.4 or later.
 The cli runtime should have the `mbstring`, `sqlite3` and `zlib` modules compiled in, fpm-fcgi should contain `mbstring` and `sqlite3`.
 Confirm by running `php -v && php -m`, `php-fpm -v && php-fpm -m`.
 Ensure you have a working webserver that is configured to handle PHP pages.

-Create a dedicated directory to serve stats pages from for the channel.
+Create a dedicated directory to serve stats pages for the channel.
 Copy ***only the following*** files from `$repo` to that directory `cp banner.png bg.png common* favicon.ico history.php sss.css user.php /path/to/www/my_channel`.

 3 - Configure
 -------------

 From `$repo` run the following command to create an empty database `cat empty_database_v8.sqlite | sqlite3 /path/to/www/databases/my_channel.db`.
-Copy `sss.conf` to `my_channel.conf` and edit its contents.
+Edit `sss.conf` to fit your needs.
 Then open up `/path/to/www/my_channel/common_user_history.php` and change the value `%CHANGEME%` into the full path to `/path/to/www/databases/my_channel.db` relative to the chroot/jail your webserver operates in.

 4 - Parse Logs
 -------------

-`php -c my_channel.conf -i ~/irclogs/my_channel/`
+`php sss.php -i ~/irclogs/my_channel/`

 5 - Create Stats
 ----------------

-`php -c my_channel.conf -o /path/to/www/my_channel/index.html`
+`php sss.php -o /path/to/www/my_channel/index.html`

 ---